Ethel Holdsworth: Political activities

+Legacy

 The composer Ethel Smyth set two of Holdsworth's poems in the song cycle Three Songs (1913).
 Smyth dedicated "Possession" to Emmeline Pankhurst and "On the Road: a marching tune" to Christabel Pankhurst.
 The latter song was premiered in 1913 at the Queen's Hall, London.

 The novel Helen of Four Gates (1917) was adapted into a successful film of the same name by Cecil Hepworth in 1920.
 Prints exist in the Cinémathèque Québécoise film archive [35mm positive], the International Museum of Photography and Film at George Eastman House film archive [16mm reduction positive] and in the British Film Institute National Archive.
 It can be viewed for free via the BFI Player and at BFI Mediatheques.

+In 2022, a plaque for Ethel Carnie was unveiled at the former site of Great Harwood British School, as part of the Pendle Radicals local history project.